International health: The role of NGOs

+NGOs often collaborate the United Nations, with over 6,000 having consultative status with the UN's Economic and Social Council (ECOSOC).
+This status grants them both responsibilities and benefits, enabling them to contribute to global efforts, particularly in areas like international health.

 In harm's way

 These organizations often go in harm's way to provide services to people affected by natural disaster or conflict.
 For example, Médecins Sans Frontières has lost members in the Darfur area, and Care International's Iraq Director, Margaret Hassan (a long-time Iraq resident with dual Iraqi-British citizenship) was brutally murdered on the Internet by Al Qaeda-affiliated terrorists for the "crime" of providing services equitably among Iraqis.
-International Medical Corps was begun in response to the suffering of the Afghan people after the Soviet invasion of 1979, and is adept at providing services in dangerous places (see Attacks on humanitarian workers).
+International Medical Corps was begun in response to the suffering of the Afghan people after the Soviet invasion of 1979, and is adept at providing services in dangerous places.

 The role of international health NGOs in international development

 Health-related NGOs also provide capacity development in areas of need; that is, helping nations develop sustainable domestic health solutions through training programs.
 An example of this type of aid is the Center for International Rehabilitation, which has provided rehabilitation training for Iraqi physical therapists, physicians, and rehabilitation clinic managers in Tuzla, Bosnia and Amman, Jordan.
 These trainees then care for amputees, spinal and head injury patients in their home country.

+Many international health NGOs operate in consultative status with the United Nations, allowing them to collaborate directly with UN bodies and the World Health Organization (WHO) to address global health challenges.
+For example, the International Federation of Red Cross and Red Crescent Societies (IFRC) partners with the UN to provide emergency health services, especially during crises such as the COVID-19 pandemic.
+The pandemic highlighted the critical role of international health organizations, with entities like the WHO coordinating global responses, including vaccine distribution through the COVAX initiative.
+In addition, prominent organizations like the Bill & Melinda Gates Foundation work closely with UN-affiliated agencies, focusing on health innovation, such as developing affordable vaccines and strengthening healthcare systems.
+The Gates Foundation has also partnered with U.S.-based institutions like the Centers for Disease Control and Prevention (CDC) to tackle diseases like malaria and HIV/AIDS, demonstrating a strong connection between international health efforts and U.S. policy priorities.
+These partnerships underscore the importance of a coordinated global response in achieving sustainable health outcomes, particularly in times of crisis.